 Fishing is fun and a great activity for all ages.
-Don't worry if you are a newbie to fishing: you only need to know the basics to get yourself or your children started with a great lifelong hobby (and we can always use an excuse get out of the house!)
+Don't worry if you are a newbie to fishing: you only need to know the basics, opens a new window to get yourself or your children started with a great lifelong hobby (and an excuse get out of the house)!

-Chatfield Reservoir has a healthy population of trout and bass.
+Chatfield has a healthy population of trout and bass.
 You'll also find walleye, channel catfish, perch, crappie, bluegill, sunfish and carp.
-The lake is open to boating and there is a marina where you can rent fishing boats, a campground and a swim beach (closed for 2018).
+The lake is open to boating and there is a marina where you can rent fishing boats.
+You'll also find a campground and a swim beach.

-Borrow one of our State Parks Passes for entry into Chatfield and Cherry Creek State Parks.
+Place a hold on one of our State Parks Passes for free entry into Chatfield and Cherry Creek State Parks.

 If a smaller lake or pond is more your style, there are plenty of those to choose from as well.

-Rocky Mountain Arsenal National Wildlife Refuge has two lakes, Ledora and Mary.
+The Arsenal has two lakes, Ledora and Mary.
 This is a great place to fish, with fishing open from April-October, and an annual fishing derby held in April to kickoff the fishing season.
 Live bait is prohibited.
 You must use barbless hooks.
 In addition to your fishing license, there is a $3 daily fee to fish at the Arsenal.

-Overland Pond is a fun little pond alongside the South Platte River, so you can do some river or fly fishing while you're there or take a walk on the Platte River Trail.
+A fun little pond alongside the South Platte River, so you can do some river or fly fishing while you're there, or take a walk on the Platte River Trail.
 There are a lot of places to fish from around Overland.
 You might hear bull frogs croaking, see turtles basking in the sun and snakes slithering through the water while you're there.
 You can find largemouth bass, trout and green sunfish here.
 It's also a great place for a picnic and is usually quiet.

-Those are just a couple of the fun places around town that are fun to spend a few hours fish from.
-You can find even more places to fish all over Colorado with this 101+ places to fish interactive map.
+These are just a few of the fun places around town to spend a few hours fishing from.
+You can find even more places to fish all over Colorado with this 101+ places to fish interactive map, opens a new window.

-- If you are looking for some fishing events, check out this event calendar through Colorado Parks & Wildlife.
+- If you are looking for some fishing events, check out this event calendar, opens a new window through Colorado Parks & Wildlife.

-- You can also learn to fish for free with park rangers in Denver's Fishing Is Fun program.
+- You can also learn to fish for free with park rangers in Denver's Fishing Is Fun, opens a new window program.
 Kids and adults can learn the basics of fishing, do beginner to advanced fly fishing or even take a fishing trip to a local lake.

-- Colorado Parks and Wildlife has a brand new app called CPW Fishing.
+- Colorado Parks and Wildlife has an app called CPW Fishing, opens a new window.
 You can scout out a fishing spot, see what fish are stocked, get tips, log your catches and so much more.

-- Another fun app is Fishbrain where you can track your catches and share them with others.
+- Another fun app is Fishbrain, opens a new window where you can track your catches and share them with others.

-- Get more Colorado fishing tips and resources at takemefishing.org.
+- Get more Colorado fishing tips and resources at takemefishing.org, opens a new window.

 - Don't forget, before you go fishing anywhere you'll need a license.
 Kids 15 and under do not need a license.
-For adults 16-63, an annual license is $26 (plus $10 for a habitat stamp for ages 18-64).
-You can buy one at many outdoor retailers including Bass Pro Shop, Cabela's, Walmart and REI, or buy one online.
-The fishing license is valid from April 1 to March 31 of the following year (not one year from the day you buy it).
+For adults 16-63, you can buy a license at many outdoor retailers including Bass Pro Shop, Cabela's, Walmart and REI, or buy one online, opens a new window.
+A fishing license is valid from April 1 to March 31 of the following year (not one year from the day you buy it).

 - Explore the basics of fishing with The Complete Fishing Manual.